tilare/ModernMapMarkers/README.md

 **Filter Markers –** Filter marker types within the dropdown UI on the world map, and use **/mmm** to toggle the visibility of the dropdown menus.

+**pfUI Integration -** The dropdown menus are skinned when pfUI is detected and repositions the dropdowns when pfQuest is detected.

 ## Recommended Addon
 **InstanceJournal –** Use ModernMapMarkers with [InstanceJournal](https://github.com/Arthur-Helias/InstanceJournal) for the best experience.